gersteinlab/ML-Bench/scripts/finetune/README.md

 * `PEFT_MODEL`: The path of the PEFT model.
 * `PROMPT_FILE`: The path of the prompt file.
 * `TASK`: Choose from `1`, `2` and `3`.

+You can also refer to `vllm/generate.sh` to optimize the throughput and memory usage of the model.